 Is Copolymer Line Good For Trout Fishing?

-Copolymer lines tend to sink more which is a bit of a disadvantage for anglers that want to float fish and some copolymer lines are less supple, and copolymer lines are often more expensive.
+Copolymer lines tend to sink more which is a disadvantage for anglers that want to float fish.
+Some copolymer lines are less supple, and copolymer lines are often more expensive.
 For these reasons, I don’t use copolymer lines.

 Best Fishing Line For Trout Conclusion